ch0m5/Get_Hooked/Get Hooked/Game/README.md

 - Player can jump in the air once making a somersault.
 - Enemies have a detection and attack radius which they use to input movement and other special attacks.
 - Enemies are briefly stunned if still alive, backing off from the player.
 If they die, they dissapear after a set time.
+- Button is a template class with a function pointer that allows easy creation of new and different buttons with different functionalities, as you can decide which return and parameters will their allocated function use.
 - Some Original Debug Functionalities.

 ## Contributing